loqusion/typix/docs/api/derivations/watch-typst-project.md

 # watchTypstProject

-A derivation for a script that watches an input file and recompiles on changes.
+Returns a derivation for a script that watches an input file and recompiles on changes.

 This script is exposed to the user's environment, so expect the output to not be reproducible.